rjmccallumbigl/Using-the-VS-Code-Debugger-for-Azure-PowerShell-intro-/README.md

     + CategoryInfo          : CloseError: (:) [New-AzVM], ComputeCloudException
     + FullyQualifiedErrorId : Microsoft.Azure.Commands.Compute.NewAzureVMCommand
 ```
 Needless to say, our script failed and our VM was not created.
 Okay, so our code has some bugs.
 No problem, let's break this down by the Error Messages.
-It looks like there are 3 errors here:
+It looks like there are 3 primary errors here:

 ```
 ErrorMessage: Property id 'Microsoft.Azure.Commands.Network.Models.PSSubnet' at path 'properties.ipConfigurations[0].properties.subnet.id' is invalid.
 Expect fully qualified resource Id that start with